impsik/kubernetes/README.md

 v1.22.10-rancher1-1
 v1.18.20-rancher1-3
 ```
-Use the version of Kubernetes that suits you in conf_template.j2
+Use the version of Kubernetes that suits you under `var:`

 Make this playbook executable `chmod +x build.yml` and run it: `./build.yml`